Hugos68/svelte-slash-state/README.md

 ### Derived

-`derived` is a powerful to derive a value from one or multiple stores.
+`derived` is a powerful function to derive a value from one or multiple stores.
 This function is not included because the $derived rune already solves this for us, for example:

 ```js
 const storeA = state(5);